 - Benefit overall health

-Their claims on weight loss and decreased appetite lead to one clinical trial published in Current Developments in Nutrition.
+are not referenced.
+Their claims on weight loss and decreased appetite and food cravings lead to one clinical trial published in Current Developments in Nutrition.
 It included 41 adults who drank Shakeology or calorie-matched (but low fibre and protein) shake 30 mins before a meal of unlimited pizza.

 When looking at the results in the study, the first line sums it up for me “Looking at the ad libitum energy intake (aka calories from the pizza) in the unadjusted model showed no significant differences.”

-Regardless, I don’t give out diets and would never recommend someone consume Shakeology before a meal (or anytime) for weight loss purposes.
+Regardless, I don’t give out diets and wouldn’t recommend someone consume Shakeology before a meal (or as a meal replacement shake) to support weight loss.

 Potential Shakeology Side Effects